 Administration is generally something you want to avoid as a start-up, as it takes time away from the work that actually grows your business.

 With the traffic light system, we’ve provided an overview of how each individual fares in each of the four critical areas.

 Now let’s delve into the details.

-It’s clear that the inhouse status combines what’s excellent about employees and contractors and gives them to you in one easy package.
+It’s clear that the in-house status combines the excellent advantages of employees and contractors - it just gives them to you in one easy package.

 At Quantico, we’re a team of FinOps experts.
 That’s Finance Operations – where finance, operations and technology meet.
-We provide inhouse finance teams to fast-growing businesses just like yours, giving you the systems you need to scale, without the admin and hassle.
+We provide in-house finance teams to fast-growing businesses, giving you the systems you need to scale without the admin and hassle.